How to Secure Your Amazon Account: A Complete Security Guide

 Amazon calls its 2FA system "Two-Step Verification" and it's one of the most effective protections you can add.
 Even if an attacker has your password, they can't log in without the second factor.
 To enable it, go to Account & Lists → Account → Login & security → Two-Step Verification (2SV) Settings → Get Started.

-Go to Account → Your Account → Payment options and review every saved card.
-Remove any cards you no longer use — fewer saved cards means less exposure if the account is ever compromised.
 Also check Account → Your Addresses and remove any old addresses that are no longer relevant.
 Attackers who gain access to your account will look for opportunities to add a new shipping address for fraudulent orders, so a cleaner address book makes suspicious changes more visible.
+When Amazon sends order confirmation emails, always check that the shipping address matches one you recognize.

 Step 4: Check Recent Orders and Login Activity